amberiitd/codemon/README.md

   4. AWS Lambda: to auto confirm cognito user and host api on a serverless framework which is cost effective.
   5. API Gateway: To expose the endpoint for the apis, also used as an authentication layer and integrated with AWS lambda.
   6. Cloudwatch Logs: For logging and monitoring
+  7. S3: Used for static website hosting for live demo purposes.

 - ReactJs: For frontend design.